 I arrived in Madrid on a Spanish domestic flight in the early evening and left out at lunch time the next day.
 When I couldn’t figure out where the Uber pickup point was, I got impatient and went to the taxi stand.
 Taxis are very plentiful and have been the other times I’ve been to this airport.
 I used the taxi to go to my hotel that was about four miles away and paid 24 Euro.

 I had the same experience using the Uber in Madrid as I did in the United States.
 I did get a pop up message informing me that there was a Spanish requirement to do a one-time entry of my passport or national ID card number.
-I went ahead and did that – not sure how the app would have responded if I just put in random numbers or if the systems are linked somehow to verify that it’s really me but I did put my real passport number in, as far as I know.
+I went ahead and did that – not sure how the app would have responded if I just put in random numbers or if the systems are linked somehow to verify that it’s really me but I did put my real passport number in.

 It bugs me that I can’t tell you where the pickup point is…it really does

 I’ve got the bat signal out to folks I know that travel through Madrid regularly and a ticket into the help center at Uber.
 I’ve never had to contact their customer service for anything before so we’ll see how/if they respond.

 UPDATE: I got three separate emails from Uber regarding my questions about using Uber in Madrid.
 Each contained cut and paste language on how to use the Uber app.
 Not helpful.

 What I did read suggested that the government and the taxi industry were very resistant to ride sharing and that Uber being available in the city and near the airport is a relatively new thing.
 I guess the Spaniards haven’t embraced ride sharing as quickly as the U.S. or other countries but again…big, “LOOK AT ME” signs in the airport suggest a shift.